exakat/exakat/docs/Development.rst

 * TokenIsNot : checks that the current atom uses a different token than the token

-* Trim : Docs for Trim
+* Trim : Trim the content of the provided variable with the chars in the second argument.
+The trim is a left trim, and the default trimmed values are single quotes and double quotes.

 * Unique : Docs for Unique